The Making of Club Internacional Fútbol Miami

 Mas has hinted at possible big-time free agent signings.
 He also said, “If you go into our offices, I’ve seen at least 12 potential rosters.”
 David Beckham has also mentioned more than once that he has received interests from scores of very well known players.

-“We will have three Designated Players in our first year,” Sporting Director Paul McDonough told MLSsoccer.com unequivocally last week.
-“It’s an ongoing process, we’re talking with guys.
+Sporting Director Paul McDonough said prior to the first season, “It’s an ongoing process, we’re talking with guys.
 We’ve had some meetings.
 Trying to figure out if we’re right for them and [if] they’re right for us.
 It’s all progressing well.”

 The use of Targeted Allocation Money (TAM) will no doubt play a significant role in building Inter Miami’s roster.
 MLS invented TAM as a way to increase the quality of play across the league.
 Using current rules, in 2019, MLS teams receive $1.2 million of TAM per year.
 MLS clubs also have the flexibility to spend up to an additional $2.8 million of TAM, on a discretionary basis funded by the team, per year, in 2019.
 This team-funded injection will increase Miami’s ability to build its roster with increased flexibility and help add high-quality players outside of the three Designated Player spots.